IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

     (Required for new resource) A name for the HPCS instance

-  revocation_threshold (True, int, None)
+  units (True, int, None)
-    (Required for new resource) Revocation Threshold Value
+    (Required for new resource) The number of operational crypto units for your service instance

+  failover_units (False, int, None)
+    The number of failover crypto units for your service instance

+  resource_group_id (False, str, None)
+    The resource group id

   tags (False, list, None)
     None

-  location (True, str, None)
+  admins (True, list, None)
-    (Required for new resource) The location where the HPCS instance available
+    (Required for new resource) Crypto Unit Administrators

   id (False, str, None)